 Are solar panels worth it?

 If you live in an area with high energy rates and an adequate solar rating and you can afford the initial investment, it is worth installing solar panels in your home while applying the 26% tax exemption for the sake of the environment and your pocket.
 But don't expect to eliminate your electricity bill overnight.
-Once you've done all these calculations, you're likely to end up with just one number of the number of years it will take for a solar system to pay for itself by saving on your energy bills.
-If you live in a sunny part of the country and you have high utility bills right now, you could be looking for a system that reaches this point in five years.
+Solar photovoltaic (PV) technology has existed since the 1950s, but, thanks to the decline in solar module prices, it has only been considered a financially viable technology for widespread use since the turn of the millennium.
+According to studies, homes with solar energy systems actually sell for more than homes without them.

 Leave Reply